healthify/guides/best-practices/README.md

 Best Practices
 ==============

-A guide for programming well.
+A guide for programming at Healthify.

 General
 -------